v-scornell/MD-100T00-Windows10/Instructions/Labs/0601-Configuring and Managing Local and Share Permissions.md

 18. Sign out of **SEA-CL2**.

-**Results**: After completing this exercise, you will have created a folder structure for the Marketing and information technology (IT) departments, shared their folders, and tested local and share permissions.
+**Results**: After completing this exercise, you will have created a folder structure for the Marketing and IT departments, shared their folders, and tested local and share permissions.

 **END OF LAB**